___All Products, INCLUDING turkey Nov. 26, Tuesday 10-8 p.m. OR Nov. 27,Wednesday 10-8 p.m.

 We take orders for our grass-fed beef and poultry twice a year, spring and fall, directly from customers on our mailing list.
 Send us your email to join our list.
 Our eggs are available on a self-serve basis all year long.

 We raise certified organic pastured chickens and turkeys.
 Our meat birds are rotated daily to graze on fresh organic pastures, and they are given organic feed from grain raised on our farm.
 They do not receive any medications, antibiotics, GMOs, hormones, or animal by-products.
 The poultry are processed on our farm and are packaged in a clear plastic bag.
 The chickens and Christmas turkeys are frozen and the Thanksgiving turkeys are fresh.
-In addition, we raise free-range eggs.
-You can order eggs with your meat order, or you can pick up eggs year round.
-Contact us to find out how to pick eggs up year round.
+In addition, we raise pastured eggs.
+You can order eggs with your meat order, or you can pick up eggs self service year round.

-ORGANIC FREE RANGE EGGS Fresh, yellow-orange yolks, brown shells for $6.00/dz.
-Our classic breed Bard Rock and Rhode Island Red hens are out on organic pasture each day foraging for insects, grazing fresh grass, running around and exercising, and breathing clean fresh air.
+ORGANIC PASTURED EGGS Fresh, yellow-orange yolks, brown shells for $6.00/dz.
+Our classic Bard Rock and Rhode Island Red and other breeds of hens are out on organic pasture each day foraging for insects, grazing fresh grass, running around and exercising, and breathing clean fresh air.

-Fresh eggs are also available year round on a self-service basis at both Potomac and Buckeystown locations.
-Contact us email@example.com to find out how to purchase these eggs.
+Fresh eggs are also available daily on a year round self-service basis at both the Potomac and Buckeystown locations.
+Contact us firstname.lastname@example.org to find out how to purchase these eggs.

 ORGANIC PASTURED TURKEY

 We offer fresh or frozen (great for Christmas) birds in standard White or Heritage breeds.
 They are packed in a plastic bag and are available on the Tuesday and Wednesday before Thanksgiving.
-The liver, heart, and neck are included with your bird.
+The liver, heart, and neck are included.
 We will notify you promptly and return your deposit if we cannot fill your turkey order.